oVirt/ovirt-ansible-hosted-engine-setup/README.md

 ```

 # Usage
-1. Check all the Prerequisites and requirements are met.
+1. Check all the prerequisites and requirements are met.
 2. Encrypt passwords.yml
 ```sh
 $ ansible-vault encrypt passwords.yml